Waffle House has its own storm center.

 How Does The Waffle House Index Work?

-Waffle House's disaster preparedness become so refined, the Associated Press says even FEMA began to factor on the chain's storm predictions into its own plans.
+Waffle House's disaster preparedness has become so refined, the Associated Press says even FEMA began to factor the chain's storm predictions into its own plans.

-Part of that is monitoring what is known as the Waffle House Index, which lets those seeking a meal which locations will closed and which ones are operating in a limited capacity.
+Part of that is monitoring what is known as the Waffle House Index, which lets those seeking a meal know which locations are closed and which ones are operating in a limited capacity.

 READ MORE: If You Hear Code Yellow At Target; Be Prepared To Help